evilC/AutoHotInterception/README.md

 If you have multiple identical VID/PID devices, specify an `instance` (Starts from 1).

 ### Getting a list of devices
-If you wish to get a list of all available devices, you can call `InterceptionWrapper.GetDeviceList()`, which will return an array of `DeviceInfo` objects, each of which has the following properties:
+If you wish to get a list of all available devices, you can call `AHI.GetDeviceList()`, which will return an array of `DeviceInfo` objects, each of which has the following properties:
 ```
 Id
 isMouse